Cincy escapes early 15-point hole, routs No. 14 Illini 71-51

 - Oops!Something went wrong.Please try again later.

-KANSAS CITY, Mo.
-(AP) Cincinnati coach Wes Miller had no idea who he was watching early on against Illinois on Monday night.
+KANSAS CITY, Mo. – Cincinnati coach Wes Miller had no idea who he was watching early on against Illinois on Monday night.

 Not because he’s in his first year with the Bearcats, either.